 London-based Film Constellation has boarded world sales on documentary He Dreams Of Giants, the behind-the-scenes look at Terry Gilliam’s passion project The Man Who Killed Don Quixote, starring Adam Driver and Jonathan Pryce.

 Read more on Deadline.

-Read the full article on Variety.
+Read the full article from The Hollywood Reporter.

 NEW YORK- Lightning seemed to strike when “Ain’t Too Proud: The Life and Times of Temptations” arrived last summer at the Kennedy Center.
 And what do you know, it has struck again, at the Imperial Theatre, where this electrifying musical had its official Broadway opening Thursday night.

 Read more on The Washington Post.